 You should be able to see it in the hidden icons fly out in your computer's tray.

-2) Click on the Firefox menu -> Options.
+2) Click on the Firefox Hamburger menu in the upper right-hand corner of your browser window -> Options.

-3) On the Options page, select Advanced from the sidebar menu.
+3) On the Options page, select Privacy & Security from the sidebar menu.

-4) Select the Certificates tab.
+4) Scroll down to the Certificates section.
 Click on the View Certificates button.